 His performance as the Joker was damm near eery but great.
 Every action, body movement and lines delivered were all exceptionally done well.
 You can see the madness in his eyes as continues to descend into insanity.
 Despite what certain people will say, the film was clearly about how society can be cruel at times, and when we have the chance to be nice to one another, we often choose to be cruel and cold.
 Arthur was dealt with an unfortunate hand of cards from the moment he was born.
-It highlights how sometimes, people are the ones that can create the monsters in their own societies.
-Of course, Gotham is a special case as that city has always been plagued with problems but it can be seen a reflection.
+It highlights how sometimes, people are the ones that can create monsters in their own societies.
+Of course, Gotham is a special case as that city has always been plagued with problems but it can be seen as a reflection.

 I mean, the Joker actually could care less about the Rich been rich or the poor being poor or not getting the girl.
 This is a man who’s known in the comics to just watch the world burn in carnage and laugh about it.
-The entire time, all Arthur wanted was for the world to laugh, and unfortunately that version that he has in his mind is completely twisted and messed up.
-In fact, aside from Joker actual mental illness, the rest of society in Gotham are the crazy ones.
+The entire time, all Arthur wanted was for the world to laugh, and unfortunately, that version that he has in his mind is completely twisted and messed up.
+In fact, aside from Joker’s actual mental illness, the rest of society in Gotham is the crazy one.
 Think about it.
 They saw a clown kill off three affluent people and decided that the smart thing to do would be to rally behind a killer to fight those who’ve done well for themselves (whether ethical or not).
 An envy that has grown into sheer madness.
 It’s kinda ironic when you think about it.

 I might be one of the few people out there that holds this sentiment, but this movie wasn’t as dark as I thought it’d be.
 Don’t get me wrong, I fully understand that this was the Joker’s origin story, still, I felt like there should’ve have been a bit more carnage than what I saw on screen.
 And to be fair, it really didn’t feel like a comic book movie.
 Which is probably what director Todd Phillips was going for with Joker.

 I feel like this movie will hit people completely differently, each with valid opinions and a lot of people will get a completely different message from the Joker.
-For example, as I was about to leave the theater, I heard two guys discussing what the movie meant to them, and from what I could gather, to them the movie was about how everyone is a little crazy on the inside and that the Joker was right to call it out.
+For example, as I was about to leave the theater, I heard two guys discussing what the movie meant to them, and from what I could gather, to them, the movie was about how everyone is a little crazy on the inside and that the Joker was right to call it out.
 I thought that was interesting.
-I knew people can be cruel at times, and yeah, life can be drive everyone a little crazy but I saw it more of how there’s an issue in society that can be fixed with just being nice to someone, as you have no idea what they could be going through in their life.
+I knew people can be cruel at times, and yeah, life can drive everyone a little crazy but I saw it more of how there’s an issue in society that can be fixed with just being nice to someone, as you have no idea what they could be going through in their life.
 An example is how the small man was spared by the Joker as he was the only one that was nice to him at his old job.

 Overall, it’s a great film, not as dark as I was expecting but still eery enough to live your skin crawling.
 And the potential for a great Nemesis between the Joker and Batman has been set.
 All little Bruce Wayne will remember is a man with a Clown mask killed his parent because a man in a Clown Mask accidentally sparked a revolution.
-It gives a reason for Batman to truly hate him and make is sense of justice even more stronger when encounters the Joker.
+It gives a reason for Batman to truly hate him and make is a sense of justice even stronger when encounters the Joker.